vanityURLs/vanityURLs/README.md

 > If you don't own an a Cloudflare subscription already, you can create your free account today so you can experience everything without spending a dime.

 Features:
- * Fully branded internet domain using Cloudflare,  [DNS](https://www.cloudflare.com/en-ca/application-services/products/dns/) & [Pages](https://pages.cloudflare.com/) so your links are compact and pretty
+ * Fully branded internet domain using Cloudflare's [DNS](https://www.cloudflare.com/en-ca/application-services/products/dns/) & [Pages](https://pages.cloudflare.com/) so your links are compact and pretty
  * URL redirection (301, 302, 303, 307 and 308)
  * Advanced redirection with splats (e.g., /news/*  &#8594; /blog/:splat )
  * Continuous integration managed by Cloudflare Page Engine

-My objective is to work at the command line and automate it.
+My objective is to work at the [command line](doc/administration.md) and automate it.
 So feel free to fork, and customize.

 ## What problem does it solve and why is it useful?